Best Sleep Monitor Reviewed & Rated

 Sleep tracking wristbands are unable to record sleep latency, which is the time it takes to fall asleep.
 Neither are they very good at telling how long you are awake in the middle of the night or your total sleep time relative to the time you are in bed.

 Sleep monitor devices do encourage you to pay more attention to your sleep habits.
 This is a very good thing.
 A lack of sleep can affect mood, ability to concentrate and stay tuned in to our day.
-Fitness band sleep trackers not only help us to get our steps in.
+Fitness band sleeps trackers not only help us to get our steps in.
 They also help us to get our zzz’s in.

 Sleep Tracker Reviews